Mathématique: The Set of All You Don't Know

 It has to be.

-Volker feels his eyes burn.
+Volker’s eyes burn.
 His mind tries to take the hit for his heart, but it’s not working.
-His mind and his heart are fused.
+His analytics and his emotions are fused.
 They’ve been fused ever since he was submerged in that gel.
 And maybe this is normal.
 Totally explainable human PTSD.
 Or maybe it’s something else.
 Some semi-alien problem with his mind or his genes or their state of meythlation.

-But the broken open places in him—they’re the places that hear the songs of crystals now.
+But the broken open places in him—they’re the places that hear the songs of crystals.

 Telford wraps an arm around his shoulders.
 “I could try, you know,” he says quietly.
 “Return you to the SGC.
 The LA might not find you.”